TimMikeladze/typescript-react-package-starter/README.md

 yarn build
 ```

-### Linking
+### 🖇️ Linking

-Often times you want to `link` the package you're developing to another project locally to test it out to circumvent the need to publish it to NPM.
+Often times you want to `link` this package to another project when developing locally, circumventing the need to publish to NPM to consume it.

 For this we use [yalc](https://github.com/wclr/yalc) which is a tool for local package development and simulating the publishing and installation of packages.